antonmilev/CText/README.md

 # C++ Advanced text processing library

 ## About
 I have started to rewrite on Modern C++ some text processing routines and this is the result so far.
-CText can solve many complicated tasks that otherwise are taking too much time in C++, some of these like lines and words splitting are implemented on higer level languages like C#, Java and Python but not and in C++.
+CText can solve many complicated tasks that otherwise are taking too much time in C++, some of these like lines and words splitting are implemented on higher level languages like C#, Java and Python but not and in C++.
 But C++ gives much more control and except supporting the missing text functions CText also implements hundereds of optimized text routines.
-This library can be used to quickly solve various text processing problems, preprocessing for different NLP tasks or just to practise Modern C++.
+The library can be used to quickly solve various text processing problems, preprocessing for different NLP tasks or just to practise Modern C++.

+Please feel free to contact me at (baj.mile@abv.bg) for any questions, requests or even critics.

 ## Features

 * **Modern C++ Template library**: You only need to include one header, very simple to use.
 * **Unicode Support**: - you can have both UNICODE and ANSI in the project.
 * **Hudreds of optimized text processing methods**: - Many standard and non-standard text processing operations are covered.
 I have a long TODO list with much more to add.
-Please feel free to contact me for any requests, proposals or even critics.
 * **Clean and easy to understand code**: - You can use CText to quickly start more complicated text processing applications and abstracting from the too many lower level details and optimizations.
 * **Portable**:  CText is stand-alone and don't depends from any others packages.
 I have built and test it with VS2017/VS2019 and GCC 7.4 but it can be easily ported to other platforms.
+* **Stand alone**:  CText do not depends on any other libraries, the only requirments are C++11 and STL
 * **Scalable**:  All text routines are easily to be extended further for all supported char types and platforms.

 ## Build the CText Unit Test and Demo projects